phenax/spider-repl/README.md

 # spider-repl
-A repl to interact with web browsers during development via puppeteer
+A repl to interact with web browsers during development via puppeteer.

-> Supports any browser that supports devtools protocol or webdriver bidi: chrome, chromium, brave, firefox, etc.
+## Features
+- Repl/live-environment workflow
+- Screenshots
+- Record videos
+- Interact with page programmatically
+- Run javascript on the page
+- Use any browser
+- ...everything puppeteer can do

 ## Motivations
-None of your business.
+It's an experiment.
+I want to see how the repl workflow to interact with browsers feel and what can be improved.

+## Requirements
+- nodejs >= 22.6
+- Any browser that supports devtools protocol or webdriver bidi: chrome, chromium, brave, firefox, etc.

 ## Install
+Install it globally via npm
 ```js
 npm i -g spider-repl
 ```